tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 See rules below.

-B) When user accounts are defined (see 2.1), use following format:
+B) When user accounts are defined (see chapter 2.1, Users), use following format:

 $PUBLISHED_DIRECTORIES = array(
 	[USER_ID] => array(